AcquaNet/jd-ws-microservice-api-doc/source/includes/v1/_docs.md

   "errors" : [
     {
       "code" : "woocommerce_api_disabled",
-      "message" : "The WooCommerce API is disabled on this site" }
+      "message" : "The JD Atina Web Services Microservices API is disabled on this site" }
   ]
 }